kscnl1n/hpc-resources-txstate/docs/accessing-nrp.rst

 3. Request admin access for namespace

-  Go to the NRP Support Channel and request admin access for namespace.

-  "I would like to request admin access to create a namespace for my research group at TXST"
+  Go to the NRP Support Channel and request admin access for namespace "I would like to request admin access to create a namespace for my research group at TXST"